pallaydeekshita-adpa/interplanetary-orbit-determination/README.md

 ```
 Phi_dot(t, t0) = A(t) * Phi(t, t0),    Phi(t0, t0) = I
 ```
 where `A(t)` is the 7x7 Jacobian containing partial derivatives of all accelerations with respect to position, velocity, and `C_R`.
-Earth ephemeris is computed using the Meeus algorithm.
+Earth ephemeris is computed using the Meeus algorithm (`utils/Ephem.m`).
+Integration uses `ode45` with RelTol = 1e-12, AbsTol = 1e-14.

 ---